 This is the welcome party.
 It’s held to welcome new staff and to get everyone in a good mood to start the work year, which begins in April.

-This is the convenient one.
 Rather than have a sōbetsukai in March and a kangeikai in April, why not combine them?
-You can send off your coworkers and welcome newcomers.
+You can send off your old coworkers and welcome newcomers.
 Hazing is so fun!
-(Just kidding)

 This one is held in mid to late December.
 It’s just like any other staff party, but people tend to drink more and wild out here.
 The characters read [forget] + [year] + [gathering].
 People rarely speak of what happened the following day.